silvercircle/nvim/doc/docs/Install/index.md

 ## Requirements

 * [Neovim](https://neovim.io) version 0.11 or later.
 Older versions will not work.
 You can install this in a variety of ways, using your local package management, compile from source or using a prebuilt binary installation.
 This is, however, not topic in these docs.
 * A working [git](https://git-scm.com) Installation.
 * A supported terminal.
 On Windows, I recommend [WezTerm](https://wezterm.org), but others will work.
 On Linux, [kitty](https://sw.kovidgoyal.net/kitty/) is my favorite and macOS users may look into Ghostty or iTerm2 for best results.

+For best results, some tools are required.
+There are many options to install them, from source, with the package management of your OS and probably more.

+* [FzF](https://github.com/junegunn/fzf) is needed by the Fzf-Lua plugin to find stuff.
+It is used for many different things, file pickers, live grep, LSP symbol selection and much more.
+You need at least **FzF version 0.40 or later**.

+* [ripgrep](https://github.com/BurntSushi/ripgrep) is an extremely fast grep utility

 ## First start

-After cloning the repo to `~/.config/nvim` (or the equivalent on Windows or macOS), you should start Neovim for the first time with the command:
+After cloning the repository to `~/.config/nvim` (or the equivalent on Windows or macOS), you should start Neovim for the first time with the command:
 ```
 nvim --headless -c 'Lazy! sync' +qa